 Skip to content

-I Am an Employer.
-Do I Need to Care for My Employee’s Eye Health in England?
+I am an Employer.
+Do I Need to Care for My Employee’s Eye Health in the UK?

 Table of Contents

 As an employer, you have a legal duty of care toward your employee’s health, safety and well-being.
 To fulfil this duty, you must do all you reasonably can to support their well-being.
-Since your employees’ eyesight is part of their health, you may have some responsibility towards supporting them with their eye health.
+Since your employees’ eyesight is part of their health, you may be responsible for supporting them with their eye health.
 Not meeting your legal obligations could result in getting into trouble with the Health and Safety Executive, so you must know what you should do.
-Hence, this article will explain what you, as an employer, need to know about caring for your employee’s eye health in England.
+This article will explain what you, as an employer, need to know about caring for your employee’s eye health in the UK.

 Your legal duty of care towards your employees means that you must do what is reasonable to ensure you support their health, safety and well-being.
 This includes: